eastyell/typeidea/typeidea/README.md

-# This is a  web project  with the frame of Django.
+# This is a news publish project with the frame of Django.